Draggie306/CheatSheets/GCSE/source/Geography Paper 1 + 2.md

 > Paper 1: 68/88 [77% - 1 mark/1% above Grade 9, too close!]
 Paper 2: 81.02/88  [92% - 13 marks/15% above Grade 9] (scaled mark)
-Paper 3: 65.14/76 [86% - 7 marks/10% above Grade 9] (scaled mark)
+Paper 3: 65.14/76 [86% - 7 marks/10% above Grade 9] (scaled mark)9!

+> If you're interested, here were my scores:
+> Paper 1: 68/88 [77%]
+Paper 2: 81.02/88  [92%]
+Paper 3: 65.14/76 [86%]
 Total: 214 [85% - 21 marks/8% above Grade 9]
 ---
 > Looking to ace your exams with easy-to-access, free 1:1 advice from exam survivors?
-Discuss with other students, developers, educators and professionals in the [Baguette Brigaders Discord server](https://discord.gg/GfetCXH) who can answer all your questions and give you tips and tricks!
+Discuss with other students, developers, educators and exam survivors in the [Baguette Brigade Discord server](https://discord.gg/GfetCXH) who can answer all your questions and give you tips and tricks!
 Plus, you can opt to receive automatic notifications whenever new content is added here!
 ---

 If images appear slightly pixelated, zoom in to 110%, it's much crisper.

 ### **This cheat sheet covers *all* of the specification for all 3 papers**
+---
 ... so there's quite a lot of stuff to digest!